-Set and Exhibit Designers with little to no experience tend to make between $24580 and $34690 while the more experienced ones make over $69900 per year.
+Set and Exhibit Designers with little to no experience tend to make between $29810 and $39650 while the more experienced ones can earn over $74830 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Set and Exhibit Designer is to move to a higher paying state like DC.
-Right now, the highest paying states for Set and Exhibit Designers are DC, TN, OR, NY and CT.
+One of the easiest ways to increase your salary as a Set and Exhibit Designer is to move to a higher paying state like NY.
+Right now, the highest paying states for Set and Exhibit Designers are NY, DC, HI, CA and OR.

-3 other factors that can increase your salary as A Set and Exhibit Designer is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Set and Exhibit Designer is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Set and Exhibit Designers what degree they had when they got the job and most of them said they had a Bachelors degree followed by Master’s degree.
+We asked other Set and Exhibit Designers what degree they had when they got the job and most of them said they had a Bachelor’s Degree followed by a Master’s Degree.

 Pros and Cons

 Here are some of the pros and cons of being a Set and Exhibit Designer.

 |Suitable for people who likes to work with designs|